How to Apply

 All documents have to be provided in English (translations of original documents need to be certified).
 The transcripts of records and degree certificates in German do not need to be translated.
 If you hold a degree from a non-German university, please check its eligibility using the following instructions.

 The admission to the program is carried out as a centralized two-step procedure: evaluation of applications and personal/virtual interviews.

-After the application deadline on January 31st each year, all submitted and complete applications, i. e. those with two references and all required documents, will be evaluated by the program coordinators and at least two professors with respect to the fulfillment of the requirements as well as to the suitability of the candidate and proposed project in the scope of the program.
+After the application deadline on January 31st each year, all submitted and complete applications, i. e. those with two references and all required documents, will be evaluated by the program coordinators and two scientific experts with respect to the fulfillment of the requirements as well as to the suitability of the candidate and proposed project in the scope of the program.

 In the second step, positively evaluated candidates will be invited to an interview (either in person or via video conference tool).
 This will be around mid-April.
 There, the applicants have the opportunity to present both their previous research experience and their Ph.D. project proposal.
 Offers to join the program will be made in due time.

 Accepted students enrol as graduate students at the LMU and join the program in the following October.